hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 - TODO: Introduce the Johnson paper for huge optimisation.
 - TODO: Optimisation of and shortcuts to the implementation above to make it suitable for a user-facing app.
-- TODO: Explain the theory behind serving a learnt model; TensorFlow serving?
+- TODO: Explain the theory behind exporting a learnt model from Keras (as TensorFlow data structures) and serving it; with TensorFlow serving?
 - TODO: Step through important aspects of the implementation.